dbmcclain/Astronomy/README.md

 Az/El and Equatorial coords, and Airmass: Azimuth measured from North toward East.
 No singularities at NCP or Zenith.
 And, by now, you should realize that we eschew Euler angles arithmetic.

 **azel-to-hadec** _Az-ang El-ang &key lat = HA-ang, Dec-ang_
+- Compute HA & Dec from Az/El.
+- Default is your observatory latitude.

 **azel-to-radec** _Az-ang El-ang &key lon lat epoch = RA-ang, Dec-ang_
 - Compute RA & Dec for stated Az & El